HDFGroup/hsds/docs/kubernetes_install_aws.md

 Installation with Kubernetes on AWS
 ===================================

-**Note:** These instructions assume you are using a Linux based system (or OS X).
-If you are using Windows please see the special notes at the end.

-To begin, export environment variables as shown in "Sample .bashrc" below.

-These environment variables will be used to access AWS resources.

-    export AWS_ACCESS_KEY_ID=1234567890            # user your AWS account access key if using S3 (Not needed if running on EC2 and AWS_IAM_ROLEis defined) export AWS_SECRET_ACCESS_KEY=ABCDEFGHIJKL      # use your AWS account access secret key if using S3  (Not needed if running on EC2 and AWS_IAM_ROLE is defined)

-For S3, set AWS_S3_GATEWAY to endpoint for the region the bucket is in.
-E.g.: <http://s3.amazonaws.com>.
-See <http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region> for list of endpoints.

 Prerequisites
 -------------

-Setup Pip and Python 3 on your local machine if not already installed (e.g. with Miniconda <https://docs.conda.io/en/latest/miniconda.html>).

 Clone the hsds repository in a local folder: `git clone https://github.com/HDFGroup/hsds`.
+You will be modifying the yaml files in hsds/admin/kubernetes and hsds/admin/config to customize the install for your deployment.

-Setup your AWS Kubernetes
+Setup your AWS EKS Cluster
 --------------------------

 Here we will create a Kubernetes cluster and S3 bucket

-1. Setup Kubernetes cluster either manually or with AWS EKS
+1. Setup Kubernetes cluster with AWS EKS
 2. Install and configure kubectl on the machine being used for the installation
 3. Run `kubectl cluster-info` to verify connection to the cluster
 4. Create a bucket for HSDS, using AWS cli tools or AWS Management console (make sure it's in the same region as the cluster)